Vasily81/qa-challenge/README.md

 To submit this project, commit your work on a branch and push it up to this repository.
 In addition to the code, your commit should include a description of the approach taken and the reason for the approach and instructions on how to execute the program.

+To get commit access to this project, send an email to  michel @ plastiq dot com with your github username.

 *Happy Coding :)*